rakibul-wdp/minimal-library-management-system/README.md

-# Drawbacks of Redux
+# When should we use Redux?

-- huge boilerplate
+- in every project you don't need to use redux